 - American Cancer Society

-The American Society of Clinical Oncology regularly publishes essays by physicians about the most difficult conversations doctors have with their patients.
-The art of oncology is a collation of these essays.
+Taking care of patients can be emotionally challenging for health professionals.
+The American Society of Clinical Oncology publishes essays by doctors about difficult conversations they have with their patients.
+The art of oncology is a collection of these essays.